Tupolev Tu-95

-The Tupolev Tu-95 (Туполев Ту-95; NATO reporting name: "Bear") is a large, four-engine turboprop-powered strategic bomber and missile platform.
+The Tupolev Tu-95 (Туполев Ту-95; NATO reporting name: "Bear") is a large Soviet nuclear-capable, four-engine turboprop strategic bomber and missile launch platform.
 First flown in 1952, the Tu-95 entered service with the Long-Range Aviation of the Soviet Air Forces in 1956 and was first used in combat in 2015.
 It is expected to serve the Russian Aerospace Forces until at least 2040.

 A development of the bomber for maritime patrol is designated the Tu-142, while a passenger airliner derivative was called the Tu-114.

 The aircraft has four Kuznetsov NK-12 engines with contra-rotating propellers.
-It is the only turboprop-powered strategic bomber still in operational use today.
-The Tu-95 is one of the loudest military aircraft, particularly because the tips of the propeller blades move faster than the speed of sound.
-Its distinctive swept-back wings are set at an angle of 35°.
+It is the only turboprop-powered strategic bomber still in operational use.
+The Tu-95 is one of the loudest military aircraft, particularly because the tips of the propeller blades are supersonic.
 The Tu-95 is the only propeller-driven aircraft with swept wings built in large numbers.
+Its armament has included the Kh-55 nuclear-armed cruise missile and Kh-101 stealth cruise missile.

+Soviet crews carried out long-range patrols, without nuclear weapons, until 1991.
+Russia resumed similar patrols from 2007.
+In the 1950s and 1960s, experimental variants were used for air-dropped Soviet nuclear tests, including the Tsar Bomba, and for researching nuclear-powered aircraft.

+In 1981, the Tu-95MS modernized variant began production.
+Following the dissolution of the Soviet Union, the Ukrainian Air Force inherited 23 to 29 Tu-95s.
+Under the Nunn–Lugar Cooperative Threat Reduction program, these were dismantled by 2001.

+The bomber was first used in combat in November 2015 at the outset of Russian intervention in the Syrian civil war.
+It has been used for cruise missile attacks in the Russo-Ukrainian war since 2022.
+Ukraine's Operation Spiderweb drone attack destroyed 7 to 8 of Russia's Tu-95MSs at Belaya and Olenya airbases on 1 June 2025.